 First, zinc is needed for collagen production and elastin synthesis.
 In addition to DNA repair, zinc is required for DNA duplication.
 Which is required for cell division.

 Zinc is required for the production of certain proteins that remove damaged or mutated tissue.
 As well as for superoxide dismutase, a powerful antioxidant.
+So, if you want to include some foods that are good sources of zinc, try pumpkin seeds, oysters, and legumes, including chickpeas and lentils.

 2. Copper